rclone/rclone/docs/content/docs.md

 ### --log-level LEVEL ###

 This sets the log level for rclone.
-The default log level is `INFO`.
+The default log level is `NOTICE`.

 `DEBUG` is equivalent to `-vv`.
 It outputs lots of debug info - useful for bug reports and really finding out what rclone is doing.